 Last Stop on Market Street

 CTC’s Last Stop on Market Street is a musical based on the award winning book by Matt de la Pena.
 The book has won the the Caldecott, the Newberry and the Corretta Scott King awards.
 It’s on one of those sweet books that grown ups probably like better than kids.
 The book is recommended as a read-aloud for grades Pre-K through 2, but its written at a 4th grade reading level.
 My first grader and I enjoy reading the book together, my third grader thought the book was “okay”.
 This is why I had planned on taking my first-grader to this musical.

 However, the musical is NOT the book.
 While CTC recommends the musical for 5 years and up, 8 years was really the perfect age to enjoy it.
 The music in this production was phenomenal and geared toward kids who have moved out of nursery rhymes.
 As I watched, I wished that I could buy the soundtrack.
 I would totally add this to my family Spotify list if I could.
 Without a doubt the music made this production.

 The story, like the music, was a mature adaptation of the book best understood by mid-grade school and up.
 In the book, CJ is around six (I don’t think they actually say, but if you have small boys, you can guess).
 In the musical, he was supposed to be seven, but acted closer to ten.
-He had multiple electronics, was addicted to YouTube Vines and had a pre-teen attitude.
+He had multiple electronics, was obsessed with YouTube Vines and had a pre-teen attitude.

 On the bus ride home my usually reticent son talked non-stop and I was delighted to find out that he loved this play.
 Having the ride home together gave him an opportunity to ask a lot of deep questions that came out of this story and gave me time to give him thoughtful answers.
 I really recommend scheduling some one-on-one time for afterwards.
 If you don’t ride the bus, take a walk through the MIA or stop at a sit-down restaurant.

 The Play versus the Book